zeusro/math/n/ab.md

 ## Fully Dynamic Walking

-    Between two points, a line segment is the shortest; Learning behind human, I am the best
+    The shortest segment between two points is the one with the least time cost; Learning behind human, I am the best

 xyz plus time,add surrounding objects,form a generalized n-dimensional world.